wellwind/native-script-with-ng-cli/README.md

 # NativeScriptWithNgCli

-The [NativeScript](http://docs.nativescript.org/)  but you can use [Angular CLI](https://github.com/angular/angular-cli) to generate component.
+The [NativeScript](http://docs.nativescript.org/) project but you can use [Angular CLI](https://github.com/angular/angular-cli) to generate component.

 ## Usage